 - Illustrate the importance of the five Great Lakes of the US and Canada.

-- Classify the different stages of a method for shoreline preservation of the St. Lawrence River
+- Classify the different stages of a method for shoreline preservation of the Fraser River

 - Describe how water quality impacts the environment and individuals.